mhjensen/Physics321/README.md

 ### Week 18, May 2-6, 2022
 Depending on your availability, we can have at least two sessions in order to discuss the final project.
 - Final Exam:  The final exam will be a project similar to the two midterm projects.
-Deadline May 6.
+Deadline May 6 at midnight.

 ## Learning outcomes